-Lucky enough to already have a job or not need one?
-Then skip this section.
+If you are moving to New Zealand from the UK for only leisure or travel purposes, feel free to skip past this section.
 However, we imagine that for most of you finding work is not something to brush over.

 On the flip side, finding employment in New Zealand does not always come easy, so get thinking and check out the following online portals to get you started:

 Furthermore, the New Zealand government has great advice for finding a job.
-This is a great resource for adapting to the local job market with advice on preparing your CV and interview techniques.
+It’s a great resource for adapting to the local job market with advice on preparing your CV and interview techniques.
 It’s a must when looking for a job as you plan your move to New Zealand.

 Of course, your ability to find work will be dependent on the exact terms of your visa, so make sure you check this.
 Although this may all seem a little overwhelming, we trust that your move to New Zealand from the UK is going to be a blast!

 Did you know?
-New Zealand has won more Olympic gold medals per capital than any other country!
-So, brush up on your sporting endeavours before you arrive 😉
+New Zealand has won more Olympic gold medals per capita than any other country!
+So, brush up on your sporting endeavors before you arrive 😉

 New Zealand is generally ranked worldwide as one of the countries with high- quality education.
 Expats and people moving to New Zealand can, therefore, be confident that their children will receive a high-quality education there.